xmudrii/platform-mesh/adr/adr-01-account-model.md

 ## Status: Proposed

 ## Deciders:
 - TBD
 - ...

 ## Date: TBD

 ## Technical Story:
-Evaluate implementation options for the account model in Platform Mesh using KCP (Kubernetes Control Plane) to create a flexible, scalable, and interoperable system for managing service accounts and instances.
+Evaluate implementation options for the account model in Platform Mesh using KCP to create a flexible, scalable, and interoperable system for managing accounts, services and workload instances.

 ## Context and Problem Statement

-As part of the ApeiroRA project, we need to implement an account model for the Platform Mesh using KCP.
+We need to implement an account model for Platform Mesh using KCP.
 The account model should be simple, scalable, and not locked to regions.
-It should support service accounts and instances, distinguish between services and applications, and allow for the decoupling of orthogonal aspects such as quotas, service validation, and access control.
-How can we implement this account model effectively using KCP and the Kubernetes Resource Model (KRM)?
+It should support service and workload management, distinguish between services and applications, and allow for the decoupling of orthogonal aspects such as quotas, service validation, and access control.
+The core question is how to implement this account model effectively using KCP's workspace concepts and the Kubernetes Resource Model (KRM).

 ## Decision Drivers

 1. Need for a simple and scalable account model
-2. Requirement to support hierarchical structures
+2. Requirement to support hierarchical account structures
-3. Desire to leverage KCP's workspace model
+3. Desire to leverage KCP's workspace capabilities efficiently
-4. Need for clear distinction between services and applications
+4. Need for clear distinction between services and workloads
 5. Requirement for extensibility to accommodate various provider-specific needs
 6. Desire for orthogonal aspects to be decoupled from the core account model
-7. Requirement to support global user IDs and system-dictated tenant IDs
+7. Requirement for consistent and atomic account creation
-8. Need for high-level management of accounts and service assignments
+8. Need for predictable resource hierarchy and relationship management
+9. Requirement for cross-account operations and visibility
+10. Desire for audit capability and compliance support

 ## Considered Options

 ### Option 1: Custom Resource Definition (CRD) for Account Model

-This option involves creating a new CRD in KCP to define the account model.
+This option involves creating a new CRD in KCP to define the account model, with accounts managed as custom resources.

 Pros:
 - Native Kubernetes approach, easily integrable with KCP